ahammer/dart_board/README.md

 ![Features](https://www.dart-board.io/assets/img/screenshots/dart_board_6.jpg)

-In Dart Board, everything is a Feature.
-It can be an Atomic feature with no dependencies, or can be an integration of multiple other features.
+In Dart Board everything the user does is conveyed through features.
+Core's existence is only to load them.

-Features will expose screens and API's that you can use within other features.
+Features expose screens and API's that you can export, or use indirectly for loose coupling between components.

 For example, a feature can do the following.
 - Decorate the App or Page
 - Provide Named Routes
+- Dispatch MethodCalls between

 Decorations are widgets injected at the App or Page level.
 They can be UI or non  UI components.